zivid/zivid-ros/README.md

 ## Support

 Please report any issues or feature requests related to the ROS driver in the issue tracker.
-Visit [Zivid Knowledge Base](http://help.zivid.com) for general help on using Zivid 3D cameras.
+Visit [Zivid Knowledge Base][zivid-knowledge-base-url] for general help on using Zivid 3D cameras.
 If you cannot find a solution to your issue, please contact customersuccess@zivid.com.

 ## Acknowledgements